-Skerries Tidy Towns have also published a number of self-guided walks.
-The latest is a wildlife trail through our town called Safari in Skerries.
-Two others which you can also see on the website here are the Slí na Sláinte, a 4km signposted walk around our town, and the Historical Walk.
+Skerries Tidy Towns have published a number of self-guided walks.
+A wildlife trail through our town called Safari in Skerries.
+Two others which you can also see on the website are Slí na Sláinte, a 4km signposted walk around our town, and the Historical Trail.

 The information panel entitled ‘Holmpatrick Graveyard—a description‘ is available to download using this link: http://arrow.dit.ie/beschreoth/65/